appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 This property determines how the widget's height adjusts to changes in its content.

-There are three available options:
+*Options*:

 - **Fixed:** The height of the widget remains as set using drag and resize.
 - **Auto Height:** The widget's height adjusts dynamically in response to changes in its content.